Ducks are endearing creatures and they make friendly and lovable pets, even if they can be a bit messy! What's so good about them?

-Remember that very young ducklings with down are not water proof and can drown easily.
+Remember those very young ducklings with down are not waterproof and can drown easily.

-Ducks are great egg-layers - even better than chickens.
+Ducks are great egg layers - even better than chickens.
 The reason they are not more popular for egg production may be that their eggs don’t keep well.
 The shells are more porous that chickens’ egg shells, and more likely to become contaminated by bacteria.
 If they are collected soon after lay, kept clean and stored in a cool place they will keep for 7 to 10 days.
-Compare this with chickens eggs that may be stored chilled for 3 weeks.
+Compare this with chicken eggs that may be stored chilled for 3 weeks.

-Duck eggs may have a slightly stronger flavour than chicken’s eggs but to most people they taste every bit as good.
+Duck eggs may have a slightly stronger flavour than chicken eggs but to most people, they taste every bit as good.

-Many types of duck don’t fly well but if they have any mallard blood they may be quite good fliers.
+Many types of ducks don’t fly well but if they have any mallard blood they may be quite good fliers.
 Clipping the flight feathers of one wing will successfully keep any duck grounded.
 There are only a few of these big feathers on each wing and it’s important to note that only one wing should be clipped.
-The feathers have a good blood supply at their base, and only 2”-3”need be trimmed.
+The feathers have a good blood supply at their base, and only 2”-3” need to be trimmed.
 This should not draw blood.